justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  locale-gen

  vim /etc/locale.gen

- # type: "176 gg" and press "Enter".
-This will put cursor on line 176 where "#en_US.UTF-U UTF-8" is located at this time.
+   # type: `177 gg` and press "Enter".
+This will put cursor on line 177 where
+   # "#en_US.UTF-8 UTF-8" is located at this time.
- # then press: Delete to delete "#" symbol, then type `:wq` to save and exit file.
+   # then press: `x` to delete "#" symbol, then type `:wq` to save and exit file.
- # the above uses Vim to uncomment en_US.UTF-8 UTF-8
- # without doing this, you will see something like "cannot set LC_MESSAGES...no such file or directory", but you'll still be able to "sudo wifi-menu" and select your network and browse internet
+   # without uncommenting above, you will see something like:
+   #   "cannot set LC_MESSAGES...no such file or directory"
+   #     you'll still be able to "sudo wifi-menu" and select your network and browse internet

  vim /etc/locale.conf
    # press "i" then type: LANG=en_US.UTF-8
    # press cntl-c and type: `:wq`

- # type in your password twice, as with most linux pw's, you won't see what you are typing.
+ # type in your password twice; as with most linux pw's, you won't see what you are typing.
  passwd